dotel-saramsz/youtube-focus-mode/readme.md

 ```
 $ npm run build
 ```
 4. After the build is complete, a `dist/` directory is created in the root directory of the project.
 This directory contains the necessary `js` files and static files to run the extension.

-### C. Loading into Chrome
 To use the extension, load it into your Chrome browser:

-   1. Open chrome and navigate to `chrome://extensions`
+   1. Open chrome and navigate to `chrome://extensions`.
    2. Click on `Load unpacked` (Make sure that *Developer Mode* is enabled in Chrome).
-   3. Select the directory containing the files of the extension that was created above in step `A3` or `B4`
+   3. Select the `dist/` directory that was created above.

 ## Usage